emvolz-phylodynamics/phydynR-tennessee/README.md

 # phydynR-tennessee

 Models and scripts used for phylodynamics analysis described in:
-* Ann Dennis et al. (2018), __HIV-1 transmission clustering and phylodynamics highlight the important role of young men who have sex with men__, under review
+* Ann Dennis et al. (2018), __HIV-1 transmission clustering and phylodynamics highlight the important role of young men who have sex with men__, ARHR

 These analyses are not reproducible with the associated data sets which may be available upon request.